KarelZe/thesis/references/obsidian/📑notes/🛌 Token embeddings notes.md

 ## Notes from Vaswani
 From [[@vaswaniAttentionAllYou2017]] :
-“Similarly to other sequence transduction models, we use learned embeddings to convert the input tokens and output tokens to vectors of dimension dmodel.
-We also use the usual learned linear transformation and softmax function to convert the decoder output to predicted next-token probabilities.”
+“Similarly to other sequence transduction models, we use learnt embeddings to convert the input tokens and output tokens to vectors of dimension dmodel.
+We also use the usual learnt linear transformation and softmax function to convert the decoder output to predicted next-token probabilities.”
 (Vaswani et al., 2017, p.
 5)

 ## Notes from Rothman
 From [[@rothmanTransformersNaturalLanguage2021]]:

 The embedding sub-layer works like other standard *transduction models*.
 A tokenizer will transform a sentence into tokens.

-“The Transformer contains a learned embedding sub-layer.
+“The Transformer contains a learnt embedding sub-layer.
 Many embedding methods can be applied to the tokenized input.
 I chose the skip-gram architecture of the word2vec embedding approach Google made available in 2013 to illustrate the embedding sublayer of the Transformer.”
 (Rothman, 2021, p.
 9)

-“A skip-gram will focus on a center word in a window of words and predicts context words.
-For example, if word(i) is the center word in a two-step window, a skipgram model will analyze word(i-2), word(i-1), word(i+1), and word(i+2).
+“A skip-gram will focus on a centre word in a window of words and predicts context words.
+For example, if word(i) is the centre word in a two-step window, a skipgram model will analyse word(i-2), word(i-1), word(i+1), and word(i+2).
 Then the window will slide and repeat the process.
 A skip-gram model generally contains an input layer, weights, a hidden layer, and an output containing the word embeddings of the tokenized input words.”
 (Rothman, 2021, p.
 9)

 “To verify the word embedding produced for these two words, we can use cosine similarity to see if the word embeddings of the words black and brown are similar.
 Cosine similarity uses Euclidean (L2) norm to create vectors in a unit sphere.
 The dot product of the vectors we are comparing is the cosine between the points of those two vectors.”
 (Rothman, 2021, p.
 10)

 “The Transformer's subsequent layers do not start empty-handed.
-They have learned word embeddings that already provide information on how the words can be associated.
+They have learnt word embeddings that already provide information on how the words can be associated.
 However, a big chunk of information is missing because no additional vector or information indicates a word's position in a sequence.”
 (Rothman, 2021, p.
 10)